 Shelly Leeke Law Firm has attorneys dedicated to helping victims of exposure to asbestos.
 You could be eligible for compensation for years of medical bills, lost wages, and other damages if you have a valid claim.
 Our legal team will evaluate your case and determine if you need to hire a North Charleston asbestos exposure lawyer.

 Our North Charleston personal injury lawyers are ready to help you take the next step in recovery.
 Contact our office for a 100% free consultation today.
 Find out more about who could be at fault when you are exposed to asbestos, how you can recover maximum compensation for your losses, and how the asbestos exposure claims process works.

 Asbestos Was Useful But Deadly

 Asbestos is a naturally occurring mineral with fibers that efficiently insulate against extreme heat.
 First discovered thousands of years ago, it was put into widespread use in the late 19th century after large deposits were mined in Canada and the northern US.
 It was cheap and useful and became part of both products and the machinery used to produce them.

 When you hire a North Charleston asbestos exposure lawyer from the Shelly Leeke Law Firm, we will listen to your story of how you believe you were exposed to this deadly substance.
+This will help us determine how to best approach your case.
 We will ask you about specific factors surrounding your work history, such as:

 - How widespread was the asbestos use in your workplace?